ophwug/docs/README.md

     * These will help preserve the integrity of the cables and connectors.
     * [Look to comma's #hw-unofficial channel for some suggestions.](https://discord.com/channels/469524606043160576/534139378772082749)
 * SSH in and backup the contents of `/persist/comma/id_rsa`.
   * In case you ever need to replace the System-On-Module (SOM), you can use this file to restore access to comma's servers.
-It is otherwise impossible to get access to the servers again without this file. **It is your license to comma's servers and [comma connect](https://connect.comma.ai).**
+It is otherwise impossible to get access to the servers again without this file. **It is your license to comma's servers and [comma connect](https://connect.comma.ai). comma will never replace it for you if it is lost.**
 * Do not use magnetic cable adapters.
 Use purpose-built magnetic or quick release mounts as OBD-C is far more sensitive to pins connecting to the wrong thing than USB-C.

 ## Common to all comma devices